badgeteam/website/content/en/docs/Badges/MCH2022/_index.md

 - the Name-Tag app
 - a Micropython scripting environment
 - a sensor playground for the Bosch sensors
+- [The Hatchery](getting-started/hatchery) where you can load more apps!

 and the app contains a link to the Hatchery an app store you can use to load more apps.
 And more importantly, where you can publish app you